 🍚 Eight Key Ingredients

-Indian food tends to use the same eight 'staple' ingredients.
+Next, let's talk about the eight 'staple' Indian ingredients.
 While you don't need all of these for every single dish, it might not be a bad idea to stock up on these items (since many are non-perishable)

 Rice: North Indians typically tend to use basmati rice, while South Indians use a version called "Sona Masoori" (which is more rounded).
 I recommend just going with basmati since it's more readily available everywhere.
 As you get more nuanced with regional dishes, diversify!